Top Tips to Staying Safe

 - Walking may not be the best option, but if you have to, do not walk home alone in the dark.
 Keep to well-lit, busy streets, main roads and footpaths.
 Avoid badly lit areas, parks, alleyways and underpasses.

 - Your university and students’ union will be able to offer plenty of advice about drinking safely and staying safe, so don’t ignore it.
 But do have fun!

-- Please remember to stay safe in the virtual world online – see useful links at the foot of this page.
+- Please remember to stay safe in both the real and the virtual world – see more advice about your personal information below.